School Bus Driver

 I take my road test next week and will be given my own route immediately upon passing it.
 As a new driver, are there any mistakes that newbie bus drivers commonly make that I should try and watch out for?

-Asked by Stephanie E. over 10 years ago
+Asked by Stephanie E. almost 11 years ago

 Be firm but fair.
 Don't let them see your weaknesses, but also realize that they are kids and will make mistakes.
 Try to listen to the kids.
 Calm bus driver = calm bus kids = easy time for all.
 Good luck!